-DA/18/01266/TPO Application to set be at the Hill Hill Hill Hill Hill Hill Hill Hil DAV 10/01200/1PO Application to cut-back the lime tree outside 4 Portland Place such that its height does not exceed the level of the top of the arch of the first floor French door to 4 Portland Place and its width does not exceed the outer edge of the ground floor window and to cut-back the remaining 9 Lime Trees to similar dimensions, subject to Tree Preservation Order No. 11 1990.
+DA/18/01266/TPO Application to cut-back the lime tree outside 4 Portland Place such that its height does not exceed the level of the top of the arch of the first floor French door to 4 Portland Place and its width does not exceed the outer edge of the ground floor window and to cut-back the remaining 9 Lime Trees to similar dimensions, subject to Tree Preservation Order No. 11 1990.
 Portland Place, Ingress Park, Greenhithe OBSERVATIONS: No observations.
-DA/18/01267/TPO Application to cut back 1.5m from boundaries of 12-16 The Dell of Various trees (G4) subject to Tree Preservation Order No.11 1990 // Rear of 12 - 16 The Dell, Greenhithe.
+DA/18/01267/TPO Application to cut back 1.5m from boundaries of 12-16 The Dell of Various trees (G4) subject to Tree Preservation Order No.11 1990 / Rear of 12 - 16 The Dell, Greenhithe.
 OBSERVATIONS: No observations.
 DA/08/01268/TRO Application to coppie 1 No. Holm Oaktree (T377) subject to Tree Preservation Order No.11 1990.
 OBSERVATIONS: Members felt that coppicing was a drastic procedure and that it should only be carried out when completely necessary and, even then, it should be undertaken sympathetically.
-DA/18/01269/TPO Application to remove leaning limbs and deadwood from over footpath of 1 No. Ash tree (T415) subject to Tree Preservation Order No.11 1990 Nature Trail North East of Mount Nod, London Road, Greenhithe.
+DA/18/01269/TPO Application to remove leaning limbs and deadwood from over footpath of 1 No. Ash tree (T415) subject to Tree Preservation Order No.11 1990.
+Nature Trail North East of Mount Nod, London Road.
+ODOS DIVISION DE Greenhithe.
 OBSERVATIONS: No observations.
 DA/18/01270/TPO Application to cut back from building giving 1.5m clearance of 1 No. Sycamore tree (T1) subject to Tree Preservation Order No.11 1990 Adjacent 19 Watermans Way, Greenhithe.
 OBSERVATIONS: No observations.